All posts

 17 May 2025 · 6 min read

 For many conference attendees, the people they meet are more valuable than any session they attend.
-Networking is cited consistently as a primary reason for attending professional conferences — yet the traditional format for facilitating it (an unstructured drinks reception at the end of day one) serves many attendees poorly.
+Networking is consistently cited as a primary reason for attending professional conferences — yet the traditional format for facilitating it (an unstructured drinks reception at the end of day one) serves many attendees poorly.

 Purpose-built conference networking platforms offer a better model: structured, data-informed, and accessible before, during, and after the event.
 Here's what to look for and how to think about the space.

-The traditional approach to conference networking has a few structural problems:
+The traditional approach to conference networking has a few structural problems.

 It's inefficient.
 In an unstructured reception, the probability of any given attendee meeting the specific people most relevant to them is low.
 Match-based networking tools change that probability significantly.

-When evaluating conference networking tools, these are the capabilities that matter most:
+When evaluating conference networking tools, these are the capabilities that matter most.

-Meeting scheduling: In-person meeting schedulers that allow attendees to propose, accept, and manage meeting times — with automatic reminders — increase the rate of actual meetings relative to informal "we should catch up" conversations that never materialise.
+In-person meeting schedulers that allow attendees to propose, accept, and manage meeting times — with automatic reminders — increase the rate of actual meetings relative to informal "we should catch up" conversations that never materialise.

-Group matching and roundtables: Some platforms facilitate small-group connections (3-6 people) around shared topics, which can be more efficient than one-to-one matching at scale.
+Some platforms facilitate small-group connections (3–6 people) around shared topics, which can be more efficient than one-to-one matching at scale.
+Allowing attendees to exchange messages before meeting in person also helps warm up the interaction and reduces the cold-start problem.

-Depth of networking functionality: Standalone networking platforms typically offer more sophisticated matching, scheduling, and community features than a networking module within a broader event app.
+Standalone networking platforms typically offer more sophisticated matching, scheduling, and community features than a networking module within a broader event app.
 If networking is the primary value proposition of your conference, a dedicated tool may deliver a better experience.

-Attendee adoption friction: Every additional tool an attendee needs to download and configure reduces participation rates.
+That said, every additional tool an attendee needs to download and configure reduces participation rates.
 An integrated event app with a reasonable networking module may achieve higher adoption than a separate tool, even if the separate tool's features are technically superior.

 This data strengthens both your post-event report and your sponsor conversations — particularly relevant if any sponsors are involved in facilitated networking sessions or roundtables.

 Integrate profile building into registration.
 Don't ask attendees to create a separate networking profile after they've registered.
-Collect networking-relevant information (goals for attending, topics of interest, willingness to mentor or be mentored) as part of the registration flow.
+Collect networking-relevant information — goals for attending, topics of interest, willingness to mentor or be mentored — as part of the registration flow.

 Communicate the tool before the event.
 Attendees who have already sent connection requests, scheduled meetings, or explored the attendee list before arriving are significantly more engaged on the day.

 Create structured networking moments.
-Dedicated networking sessions in the programme — with specific activities facilitated through the platform — drive higher participation than open-ended "networking time."
+Dedicated sessions in the programme — with specific activities facilitated through the platform — drive higher participation than open-ended "networking time."

-Get a Demo
+Get a demo